-We don’t know what’s going to happen in the world in 2021 and beyond, but one thing’s for sure – we’ll be wearing face masks for travel for a long while yet!
+We don’t know what’s going to happen in the world for the rest of 2021 and beyond, but one thing’s for sure – we’ll be wearing face masks for travel for a long while yet!

-So, which is the best face mask for travelling on an aeroplane?
+Which is the best face mask for international travel?

-If you’re taking a flight in the near future, you may be confused about which type of mask to opt for.
-Already there are a million different kinds of masks on the market (Amazon have even launched their own face mask store!), but some masks seem to be more focused on fashion rather than safety.
+If you’re taking a trip in the near future, you may be confused about which type of mask to opt for.
+Already there are a million different kinds of masks on the market, but some masks seem to be more focused on style rather than safety.

 In this article, we’ll try to answer all of these questions and advise you on the things you need to think about when choosing a face mask for travel.
-We’ll also get the lowdown from the South East Asia Backpacker Community about their preferred masks for use on a plane.
-Hopefully then, you can decide which mask is the best for you!
+We’ll also get the lowdown from the South East Asia Backpacker Community about their preferred masks for use on a plane and on the road.
+Hopefully, then, you can decide which mask is the best for you!

 Disclaimer – We have not tested, nor are we qualified to test the protection level and the efficacy of the masks that are discussed in this article.
 This article has been written using our own research and feedback from the South East Asia Backpacker Community who have been sharing their personal opinions on which masks they prefer to use when they travel.
 Please do your own research and consult with your airline when it comes to choosing the right mask for your trip.